Laterite’s policy brief on dropout and repetition

-Laterite, UNICEF and the Ministry of Education (MINEDUC) conducted a survey across Rwanda to assess the drivers of dropout and repetition in schools.
+Laterite, UNICEF and the Ministry of Education (MINEDUC) conducted a survey across Rwanda to assess what drives dropout and repetition in schools.
 The study reached 8,000 children aged 6 to 18, and interviewed members of their households, schools and communities.

 The study found that repetition affects mostly younger children entering the education system.
-On the other hand, dropout impacts older children, increasing with each grade.
-Dropout is closely related to students’ age, as a late start is a key predictor of future dropout.
+On the other hand, dropout affects older children, increasing with each grade.
+We see that dropout is closely related to students’ age, with a late start a key predictor of future dropout.

-Household income is also correlated with dropout as children from wealthier households are more likely to stay on-track.
-This is due to the increase in non-tuition related education expenses (e.g. transportation costs, uniforms) and the increased opportunity cost of being in school.
+We also see that children from wealthier households are more likely to stay on track.
+This is due to the increase in non-tuition related education expenses (e.g., transportation costs, uniforms) as students get older, and the increased opportunity cost of being in school.

 This work was carried out in collaboration with the Ministry of Education and was funded by UNICEF.
 The full report Understanding dropout and repetition in Rwanda is available online.